nuprl/website/blog/_src/posts/2017-05-12-artifacts-for-semantics.md

 The paper in question,
-[FunTAL: Reasonably Mixing a Functional Language with Assembly](https://dbp.io/pubs/2017/funtal.pdf) (to appear in PLDI17), presents a multi-language that incorporates a typed assembly language and a simple functional language where each can be embedded within the other.
+[FunTAL: Reasonably Mixing a Functional Language with Assembly](https://dbp.io/pubs/2017/funtal.pdf) (to appear in PLDI17), presents a multi-language that incorporates a typed assembly language (TAL) and a simple functional language where each can be embedded within the other.
 The paper then develops a logical relation that can be used to reason about the equivalence of such mixed programs.
 For example in the paper we show an imperative register-based factorial and a functional factorial equivalent.